Wandalen/wMathVector/doc/eng/tutorial/Introduction.md

 ![VectorAdapterFromRange.png](../../img/VectorAdapterFromRange.png)

-The figure shows how buffers `buffer1` and` buffer2` are placed in RAM.
-The adapter `vector1` uses three elements of` buffer1` from the first.
-The adapter `vector2` uses the entire buffer `buffer2`, the adapter also consists of `3` elements.
+The diagram explains the logic of interpreting part of a buffer as a vector.
+Created adapter `vector1` uses `3` elements of buffer `buffer1`, not starting from the first one.
+Adapter `vector2` uses the whole buffer `buffer2` and has length `3` elements too.

 ### Comparison with standard typed buffers